openshift/enhancements/enhancements/network/ovn-kubernetes-ipsec.md

   components are configured to use host private key, host certificate and CA certificate.
-- Modify OVNKubernetes operator configuration object in order to allow enablement of IPsec for the cluster.
+- Modify OVNKubernetes operator configuration object in order to allow enabling and disabling (at runtime and cluster installation time) of IPsec for the cluster.
 - Certificate rotation will be handled in the same as it is with the current OVN TLS implementation.